Sonophoto/AVRMega_Ports/README.md

 Update 19-Mar-2017
-I'm still working on this but you will find the readMega and writeMega functions are fully tested
+I'm still working on this but you will find the readMega and writeMega functions are fully tested.

 You can figure out what I'm doing by looking at the code.